tkottai-hoshin/talent-connector-agent/README.md

 Now, the next Nodes in the chain are are being executed.
 This time the analysis is a bit more Objective in terms of key words and direct working experience.

-The Talent & Workforce lead is able to see the rankings a bit better, but it gives a better break down of some of the top matches, availability, and
+The Talent & Workforce lead is able to see the rankings a bit better, but it gives a better break down of some of the top matches.
 The decision analytics can easily be modified to qualify candidates further by embedding new Nodes to map with the data (Resume + Cover Letter + Bio + Skills + Availability + Many other pieces of data)